truboxl/boinc-termux-client/README.md

 ## Platform name correction

-<b>Update: This has been fixed since version 7.16.11!
-The client will automatically download the correct binaries based on your device architecture.</b>

-Because of the way BOINC is built, Termux version of the client will have different platform name `$ARCH-unknown-linux-android` which may not be recognised by the project server.
-This can be solved by adding `<alt_platform>` to `cc_config.xml` in the data directory.
+Originally Termux version of the client will have different platform name `$ARCH-unknown-linux-android` which may not be recognised by the project server.
+This has since been solved to use BOINC approved platform string.
+If for whatever reason the  issue is not solved, this can be fixed by adding `<alt_platform>` to `cc_config.xml` in the data directory.
 Example on an aarch64 Android device:

 ```
 <cc_config>